-The Barnes-Jewish Hospital Pharmacy Department organizational structure consists of 7 inpatient pharmacy managers supporting the Director of Pharmacy.
+The Barnes-Jewish Hospital Pharmacy Department organizational structure consists of 7 inpatient pharmacy managers supporting the Executive Director of Pharmacy.
 This experience will provide the pharmacy resident with the opportunity to work closely with pharmacy administration to gain exposure and better understanding of managerial responsibilities.
 Core topics that will be emphasized during the rotation include pharmacy purchasing, lean processes, regulatory agencies and compliance, pharmacy budgeting, employee engagement, JCAHO, policy writing, creating staffing plans, and evaluation procedures.

 Cardiothoracic Surgery Intensive Care Unit